Vocalist, daf player and experimentalist Dina El Wedidi was born on October 1, 1987 in Giza, Egypt.

-She recorded Manam, an experimental electronic album, produced from layers of processed train sounds, over which she sings.
-The result is a 30-minute voyage, a short nap crossing seven stations, in which Dina tells hallucinatory stories.
+The 30-minute voyage is like a short nap crossing seven stations, in which Dina tells hallucinatory stories.

 “I believe I have the freedom to talk about anything in my music,” said El Wedidi.
 “When I want to sing about something, I do.
 The reality is that ‘the street’ talks about many things, and I’m inspired by the people on the street.”

 Author: Angel Romero